1999 Stanley Cup Final: Dallas Stars

 Dallas entered the playoffs as the Presidents' Trophy winner for the second consecutive season as they clinched the best record in the NHL once again.
 They swept the eighth seeded Edmonton Oilers, then defeated the fifth seeded St. Louis Blues in six games, and the second seeded Colorado Avalanche in seven games to advance to the Finals.
-The Stars became the first team from the Deep South to win the Stanley Cup Final.
+The Stars became the second team from a Southern state to reach the Stanley Cup Final, joining the Florida Panthers, who accomplished the feat three years prior.

 Game summaries

-Game 1
+Game one

 The opening game was in Dallas and it was the visiting Buffalo Sabres who struck first, winning 3–2 in overtime.
 Dallas led 1–0 on a power play goal by Brett Hull, but Stu Barnes and Wayne Primeau scored 5:04 apart in the third to give Buffalo a 2–1 lead.
 Jere Lehtinen tied the game in the final minute of the third period, but Jason Woolley scored at 15:30 of overtime to give the Sabres the series lead.